iceterminal/LambdaSchool/Web Mini-Bootcamp/LS-Web-Intro-3/README.md

 ```

-My name is:
+My name is: Mr. Awesome

-I like to:
+I like to: Be awesome

-I'm learning:
+I'm learning: how to be more awesome'er

 ```